-- Answer all guestions - The first practical consists of an H & E-stained sections from each of 15 different histopathological cases to be described and a diagnosis or differential diagnosis exhibited with mention of any appropriate ancillary investigations that may be required for the diagnosis. - The second practical consists of appropriately stained exfoliative or aspiration smears from 15 different cases to be described and a diagnosis or differential diagnosis exhibited with mention of appropriate ancillary investigations that may be required for the diagnosis.
+- Answer all guestions - The first practical consists of an H & E-stained sections from each of 15 different histopathological cases to be described and a diagnosis or differential diagnosis exhibited with mention of any appropriate ancillary investigations that may be required for the - with mention of any appropriate ancillary investigations that may be required for the diagnosis. - The second practical consists of appropriately stained exfoliative or aspiration smears from 15 different cases to be described and a diagnosis or differential diagnosis exhibited with mention of appropriate ancillary investigations that may be required for the diagnosis.
 Not more than 3 cases may be diagnosed incorrectly in either examination. - The basic tenet is that the pass in each slide and the examination overall should be that the candidate must demonstrate the ability to practice surgical and cytopathology safely at a generalist level. - vi.
 Two closed book OSPE examination of up to three hours duration each with a subminimum 0f 50% (except for certain inter-active components).